Mulch for Casa Rosa Landscaping: My Insider Guide

 Landscapers define mulch as any material placed over the surface of the soil as a covering.
-The right mulch will help your plants and trees remain healthy.
-In addition, the right mulch can highlight your flowers, shrubs, and trees, the same way paint color can showcase art, furnishings, and decor.
+The right mulch helps plants and trees stay healthy.
+It can also highlight flowers, shrubs, and trees, the same way a paint color can showcase art, furnishings, and decor.

 • Retains moisture within the soil for water savings